 Although natural gas is colorless and odorless, scents (in the form of traces of mercaptans) are usually added to assist in identifying gas leaks.
 This odor commonly takes the form of rotting eggs.
 If you detect this scent, you should evacuate the area immediately.
 After that you should call plumbers in Cerritos, CA, for gas line repair in Cerritos, CA.

-Get in touch with our team today; call (800) 260-7187 or contact us online for gas line services in Long Beach, Los Angeles, Ontario, and throughout the South Bay.
+Get in touch with our team today; call (800) 260-7187 or contact us online for gas line services in Long Beach, Los Angeles, the OC, Ontario, and throughout the South Bay.

 How to Shut Off Your Gas in Case of an Emergency